gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

 ...
 ```
 You should recheck if you linked the node modules correctly in the section `Optional: Install node for Valhalla node support`.
-In Ubuntu 18.04 this is normal and due to a different way node publishes its header files to path.
 Anyway, you should **have an extra eye** on the `make check` running successfully
 and showing you:
 ```